Signs of Heroin Addiction in Friends and Family Members

 But if you’ve loaned money to them several times and not received even one penny back in repayment, it is a red flag.
 Also, you might hear from other friends or relatives that they are seeking help from them as well.

-Financial strain becomes a significant factor for those abusing drugs.
+An ongoing financial strain can become a significant factor for those abusing drugs.
 Their priority becomes spending their money on heroin, and that becomes all they will care about.
 There are many addictions that cause financial trouble, and heroin is no different: this is one of the key signs of heroin addiction.

 Stop enabling them by lending them money if you suspect that the funds are not really being used wisely.